-- Note Jackets may be dismissed at judges' discretion.
-Jackets should be worn when selling their animals at the market sales. - Dairy cattle and dairy goat exhibitors are required to wear the following uniform for all Classes: - Male White slacks.
-Belt, if slacks have belt loops.
-White shirt with collar, tucked in.
-Green or black neckpiece.
-Approved neckpieces include: necktie, bow tie, bolo tie, ribbon, or a tied bandana.
-Jewelry does not qualify as a neckpiece no exceptions. - Female White slacks or skirt (not above the knees).
-Belt, if slacks have belt loops.
-White shirt with collar (no tight fit), tucked in.
-Green or black neckpiece.
-Approved neckpieces include: necktie, bow tie, bolo tie, ribbon, or a tied bandana.
-Jewelry does not qualify as a neckpiece no exceptions. - 15.
+- o Dairy Cattle The official dress for FFA members exhibiting dairy cattle is white pants, white shirts, blue FFA tie or scarf and official FFA jacket. - All Other Livestock The official dress for FFA members exhibiting livestock (except dairy cattle) is black pants, white shirts, blue FFA tie or scarf and official FFA jacket. - Note Jackets may be dismissed at judges' discretion.
+Jackets should be worn when selling their animals at the market sales. - 15.
 Premium and sales checks must be cashed within 90 days of issue date or checks will be voided and not re-issued. - 16.
-Bicycles will be allowed at the Fair only during the Bicycle Safety Contest.
+Bicycles will be allowed at the fair only during the Bicycle Safety Contest.
 At all other times they must be parked. - 17.
 No companion animals allowed.
 Only animals entered and being shown are permitted on the fairgrounds.
 Only dogs entered in the Dog Show will be allowed on the fairgrounds and only during the dog show.
 Service animals are permitted. - 18.
-The fairgrounds will be closed to the public, vendors, and exhibitors not authorized to remain overnight between 11p.m. and 6a.m. each night. - 19.
+The fairgrounds will be closed to the public, vendors, and exhibitors not authorized to remain overnight between 11p.m. and 6 a.m. each night. - 19.
 Protests must be submitted in writing to a member of the Baltimore County 4-H Club Fair Association Board within 24 hours of the incident or appeal in dispute.
 The reason that prompted the complaint or appeal must clearly stated and supported by fact.
 A fee of \$100.00 must accompany the compliant or appeal.
 The Fair Board will render a decision as soon as possible after receiving the protest.
 The fee will be returned if the decision is in favor of the complainant.
 The decision of the board is final. - 20.
 No skateboards, roller blades, scooters, skates, or glass beverage containers are allowed on the fairgrounds at any time. - 21.
 Overnight Exhibitors & Adults: Objective of Staying Overnight: To reinforce the responsibility of animal care and ownership and to ensure the safety and health of animals in their respective area.
 Overnight is not intended as a social event. - 22.
 By signing up for the "overnight department" the parents, guardians, or chaperones are agreeing to provide all oversight and responsibility to the youth under their care.
 In doing so they indemnify the Baltimore County 4-H Fair & Associates from all legal repercussion, both criminal and civil.